The AI Discipline Gap

 The issue is not that AI is inaccurate.

-• rely on outputs they do not fully understand
+• they rely on outputs they do not fully understand

 This creates a dangerous illusion: